-This belly-warming combination of roast chicken, creamy béchamel, veggies and fresh herbs within a flaky crust has been a mainstay in the Café ever since we opened.
+This belly-warming combination of roast chicken, creamy white sauce, loads of veggies and fresh herbs within a flaky crust has been a mainstay in the Café ever since we opened.
 Really, is there anything more delicious than a bubbling pot pie on a chilly day?
 And just in case you’re snowed in and can’t have it here, we’ve created a version you can make at home.

-This recipe makes two 9-inch pies, it’ll feed a crowd or you can make one for eating, one for freezing!
+This recipe makes one 9-inch double crust pie.
 You may also choose to make individual pies, you’ll just need to adjust crust and baking time.

 Ginger and Baker Chicken Pot Pie